gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
+02.04.2018
+- added possibility to change shape of material preview with 'S' key
+- fixes some issues with material/texture preview mode (wrong lighting, wrong reflections)

 01.04.2018
 - implemented HDR texture support; textures are exported into radiance .hdr file format (RGB, no alpha channel);
   initial implepemtation has been contributed by m0xf (https://github.com/gildor2/UModel/pull/60)